With over two thousand years of history, it’s no wonder that Barcelona has more than its fair share of myths, legends and superstitions.

 The covered stone bridge which spans Carrer del Bisbe is one of the most photographed sights in Barcelona’s Gothic Quarter.

-Another legend says that if the dagger which traverses the skull is ever removed then Barcelona will be destroyed.
+Another legend says that if the dagger that traverses the skull is ever removed, Barcelona will be destroyed.

 On a more positive note.
-There’s another legend which states that if you make a wish while walking backwards under the bridge and looking directly at the skull then your wish will come true.
+Another legend states that if you make a wish while walking backwards under the bridge and looking directly at the skull, then your wish will come true.

 The Ghost of the Canaletas Fountain

-The best known legend about the Canaletas fountain says that anyone who drinks its water will fall in love with Barcelona and, no matter how far they travel, will always return.
+The best-known legend about the Canaletas fountain says that anyone who drinks its water will fall in love with Barcelona and will always return no matter how far they travel.

 The Bride of Santa Maria del Mar

-The next legend recounts the tale of a young woman who died on her wedding day.
+The following legend recounts the tale of a young woman who died on her wedding day.